Rutland welcomes exchange students from Japanese sister school

-KILLINGTON — The aroma of freshly-made foods and the crackling of a warm lodge fire welcomed Rutland’s middle school students and their new “siblings” as the newest visitors from the Rutland-Ishidoriya Student Exchange (RISE) arrived safely after a long journey from Hanamaki, Japan, for a week-long stay with their new American “families.”
+The aroma of freshly made foods and the crackling of a warm lodge fire welcomed Rutland’s middle-school students and their new “siblings” as the newest visitors from the Rutland-Ishidoriya Student Exchange (RISE) arrived safely after a long journey from Hanamaki, Japan, for a week-long stay with their new American “families.”

 The evening began with Rutland Intermediate School students who traveled to Hanamaki in June for their week with host Japanese families experiencing the Japanese School System, who recalled their favorite parts of their experiences in a whole new world with a whole new culture.

-The students spoke of a welcoming and excited culture filled with new foods, dances and an engaging school system, and what they were now excited to share with their host friends from their sister school across the globe.
+The students spoke of a welcoming and exciting week filled with new foods, dances and an engaging school system, and what they were now enthusiastic to share with their host friends from their sister school across the globe.

 Afterward, the Japanese students took the stage, telling their new host families a little about themselves, whether they enjoyed tennis, long jumping, learning the ancient art of tying kimonos or Christmas celebrations in their communities.